Geeklab-Ltd/audiencelab_unity_sdk/README.md

 ### GetTotalPurchaseValue Function

 Retrieve the current cumulative purchase value stored locally on the device.
+The value is stored with full precision to avoid floating-point rounding errors that could accumulate over multiple purchase events.

 **Example Usage**: